Foreign tax credit

 Tax credits for film productions and live performing arts and musical shows

-For foreign productions, a tax credit of 20% of expenses incurred in Spain can be applied if certain requirements are met.
-For productions made after 5 July 2018, the requirements to be met have increased.
-The tax credit may not exceed EUR 3 million.
-The limit of 25% of gross tax payable (see below for Limits on the amount of tax credit applied) does not apply in the case of this tax credit, meaning that gross tax payable may be reduced in its entirety, and if tax payable is not sufficient, the taxpayer may request the difference from the tax authorities in its CIT return.
+The limit of 25% of gross tax payable (see below for Limits on the amount of tax credit applied) does not apply in the case of this tax credit, meaning that gross tax payable may be reduced in its entirety, and if tax payable is insufficient, the taxpayer may request the difference from the tax authorities in its CIT return.

 Taxpayers are eligible for a 20% tax credit for expenses incurred for producing and performing live performing arts and musical shows.
 This tax credit may not exceed EUR 500,000.